tylde/Snake/README.md

 5. User interface

 # Known bugs
-(00001) - It is possible to move snake to opposite direction if you fast enough press keys.
+(00001) - It is possible to move snake to opposite direction if you press keys fast enough.